 Small Businesses and Small Business Finance During the Financial Crisis and the Great Recession: New Evidence from the Survey of Consumer Finances

-We use the Federal Reserve’s 2007, 2009 re-interview of 2007 respondents, and 2010 Surveys of Consumer Finances (SCFs) to study how small businesses owned and actively managed by households fared during those turbulent years.
-Even though the surveys contain extensive data on a broad cross-section of firms and their owners, to the best of our knowledge this is the first paper to use these SCFs to study small businesses.
-We find that the financial crisis and the Great Recession severely affected the vast majority of small businesses, including tight credit constraints.
-We document complex interdependencies between the finances of small businesses and their owner-manager households, including a more complicated role of housing assets than reported previously.
-We find that workers who lost their job during the recession responded in part by starting their own small business, and that factors related to the survival of a small business are hard to identify.
-Our results support the importance of relationship finance to small businesses and the primary role of commercial banks in such relationships.
-We find that both cross-section and panel data are needed to understand the complex factors associated with the creation, survival and failure of small businesses.
+We use the Federal Reserve's 2007, 2009 re-interview of 2007 respondents, and 2010 Surveys of Consumer Finances (SCFs) to examine the experiences of small businesses owned and actively managed by households during these turbulent years.
+This is the first paper to use these SCFs to study small businesses even though the surveys contain extensive data on a broad cross-section of firms and their owners.
+We find that the vast majority of small businesses were severely affected by the financial crisis and the Great Recession, including facing tight credit constraints.
+We document numerous and often complex interdependencies between the finances of small businesses and their owner-manager households, including a more complicated role of housing assets than has been reported previously.
+We find that workers who lost their job responded in part by starting their own small business, and that factors correlated with the survival of a small business differed greatly depending upon whether the firm was established or new.
+Our results strongly reinforce the importance of relationship finance to small businesses, and the primary role of commercial banks in such relationships.
+We find that both cross-section and panel data are needed to understand the complex issues associated with the creation, survival and failure of small businesses.

 Suggested Citation: Suggested Citation